 Self Introduction in Interview

-If you are a fresher, your educational qualifications are your asset.
-However, if you are experienced personnel, then you ought to mention all the particulars of your previous work experiences and all that you learned and achieved during that time.
+For all the experienced candidates, it is vital to mention all the particulars of your previous work experiences and all that you learned and achieved during that time.
 Talk about the internships and workshops you have attended.
-While giving your introduction in interview, the evaluator keenly notes your educational and work experience details.
+While giving your introduction in an interview, the evaluator keenly notes your educational and work experience details.
 On the other hand for freshers, your educational background and ECA are a big asset.

 Do not hesitate to take the conversation to an informal tone.
 Subsequent to experiences, do mention your hobbies and what interests you the most, professionally and personally.
 Be careful not to take glide much into informality and maintain the essence of an interview.